-We interviewed Significant Insights Global 30 Under 30 Nominee Thomas Ware who works at Liberty Mutual and is a Senior Researcher, and helps Liberty figure out which television commercials to air and with what frequency.
+Great to catch up with 2021 Significant Insights Global 30 Under 30 honouree, Thomas Ware, who works at Liberty Mutual and is a Senior Researcher, and helps Liberty figure out which television commercials to air and with what frequency.
 Thomas took us through his career journey so far, and has some great advice and inspiring thoughts for junior researchers and those considering the sector.

 Great to meet you Thomas and congrats on your 30 Under 30 nomination!
 Take us through your industry journey so far?
 How did you arrive at this point?